ENViSEC/ENViSEC.github.io/docs/about.md

   an environment where researchers can share knowledge and expertise to drive interdisciplinary projects forward.

-- Services and Resources:
-  Powerful Computing Resources: Access to a robust computing infrastructure capable of handling complex simulations, data analyses, and large-scale computations.
+- Services and Resources:Access to a robust computing infrastructure capable of handling complex simulations, data analyses, and large-scale computations.

 - Cutting-Edge Software: Our HPC center is equipped with a rich set of pre-installed software